VolunteerVolunteers play a crucial role in the Good Samaritan Haven’s services.

 Provide a Snack or Breakfast at Bethany Warming Shelter: Can you please help provide snacks, breakfast, non perishable food, and/or desserts for our guests at the Bethany Warming Shelter this winter?
 Donations should be dropped off at the church at 8:30pm each evening at 115 Main Street in Montpelier.
 Many of our guests are hungry when they arrive at night, and are very appreciative of a small snack for the evening.
 Breakfast items are also greatly appreciated.
 Please note – we do not have access to the kitchen at the church so food donations cannot be refrigerated.
 Sign up for our our Bethany Warming Shelter Meal Train here.

 Prepare a Meal: Each night we serve a free meal for shelter guests that has been prepared by volunteers.
 Inquiries from individuals, groups or service organizations interested in cooking are welcome.
 You can cook a meal once a month or bring a side dish to supplement the meal.
 Homemade cookies and holiday pies make our guests feel a little more like they are home.
-To sign-up please contact our Shelter Manager, Judi Joy, at (802) 479-2294 or by e-mail firstname.lastname@example.org.
+To sign-up, please email Judi Joy or call the office (802) 479-2294.

 Other volunteer opportunities:

 - Securing donations from individuals and businesses in the community